-THE EXECUTIVE MAYOR AND EXECUTIVE MAYORAL COMMITTEE
+\ THE EXECUTIVE MAYOR AND EXECUTIVE MAYORAL COMMITTEE

 Alderman EB Manuel was elected as Executive Mayor after the municipal elections in August 2016.
+Alderman Manuel resigned on 23 May 2018 and Alderman Van Rooy was elected as the new Executive Mayor.
 The Executive Mayor is at the centre of the governance system and is responsible for providing political and strategic leadership.
 Executive power is vested in the Executive Mayor, in accordance with a framework of powers assigned by legislation as well as powers delegated by the Municipal Council in terms of the Municipal Systems Act, 2000, (Act 32 of 2000).
 In order to maximise operational efficiency, the Municipal Council has delegated all powers except those which it is may not delegate by law to the Executive Mayor.
 The Executive Mayor is assisted by the Mayoral Committee.
-The Executive Mayoral Committee is chaired by the Executive Mayor and comprises the Deputy Mayor and two full time Councillors.
+The Executive Mayoral Committee is chaired by the Executive Mayor and comprises the Deputy Mayor and two full time and one ......
+Councillors.
 This Committee meets at least once a month, 10 months of the year.

-PORTFOLIO COMMITTEES
+\ PORTFOLIO COMMITTEES

 Portfolio Committees are appointed in terms of Section 80 of the Municipal Structures Act.
-There are currently three Portfolio Committees, namely a Finance, Technical and Corporate Services, but it is to be reviewed after the approval of the macro-structure.
-Portfolio Committees are currently chaired by the Deputy Mayor and two members of the Executive Mayoral Committee respectively.
+There are currently four three Portfolio Committees, namely a Finance, Technica, Corporate Services and Community Services after the review of the macro-structure. but it is to be reviewed after the approval of the macro-structure.
+Portfolio Committees are currently chaired by the Deputy Mayor and two three members of the Executive Mayoral Committee respectively.
 The remaining members of these Committees comprise of the other Councillors.
 Portfolio Committees meet as and when required but at least once per quarter.